RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 	As a Site user I can see the collection of log posts at a glance so that I can find the lab log posts of my choice.
 4. [USER STORY US04: User Registration/Sign Up Link#5](https://github.com/RoshnaVakkeel/Little_Learners_Lab_Logs/issues/5):
 	As a Site user I can easily see a registration button and sign up option so that I can register to access all create, edit and delete functions offered by the website.
+5. [USER STORY US16: Sorting and Searching #20](https://github.com/RoshnaVakkeel/Little_Learners_Lab_Logs/issues/20):As a Site user I can see distinct search criteria so that I can sort and find the log posts easily

 ### Registration and Account Management
 [EPIC 02: Registration and Account Management #6](https://github.com/RoshnaVakkeel/Little_Learners_Lab_Logs/issues/6)